 3- ENGIE, SETTING THE STANDARD IN GENDER EQUALITY

 ENGIE’s social engagement received a number of awards in 2017:

-- In November 2017, ENGIE was ranked as the leading company in its sector, and 5th in the general rankings for women in management in the SBF 120, established by the French Secretary of State for Gender Equality.
+- On November 17th 2017, ENGIE was ranked as the leading company in its sector, and 5th in the general rankings for women in management in the SBF 120, established by the French Secretary of State for Gender Equality.